colorado-code-for-communities/contributing/README.md

 * [Code Academy](http://www.codecademy.com)

 Once you think you have the fundamentals, try building a [Scraper](https://scraperwiki.com/)!
-Look for data locked in HTML, XML, CSV, etc format and write a script to import the data to a database.
+Look for data locked in HTML, XML, CSV, etc format and write a script to clean and import the data to a database.

 ###If you're a designer
 We need to make our apps easy to use for everyone.
 We need data to tell a story or make a point without any obfuscation.

 ###If you *want* to be a designer

+###If you like data
+* [OpenColorado](http://data.opencolorado.org/) needs contributors to make sure data is up to date and pointing to the right endpoints.

 ###If you have a great idea
 We need great project ideas in order to build the applications to help others!
 If you have a great idea but